Skip to content →

 Project graph

-Go deeper with custom views and Insights
+Go deeper with custom views and dashboards

 Custom views enable you to create filtered views of issues or projects that you can save and share with others in your workspace.
 They can be private, available to everyone, or visible per team.
 They are particularly useful to see issues across multiple teams, projects, or a single label, like label:bug.